Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Expansion Tanks Demystified

 You have probably seen an expansion tank on plumbing somewhere.
-It is a simple, small tank that is usually just above the water heater and is connected to the main system via a branch line.
+It's a simple, small tank that is usually just above the water heater and is connected to the main system via a branch line.
 If you don't have one, you need one.
-You can install it yourself easily, and you will spend around $70 for everything you need.
+You can install it easily, and spend around $70 for everything.

 Installing an expansion tank is well worth your time and money for the peace of mind it provides.